-In order to evaluate the impact of risk events, which could lead to inadequacy of supply a separate contingency analysis was prepared for the next five years.
-The risks considered for evaluation were the variation in hydrology, variation in demand, delays in implementation of power plants and outage of major power plant.
+In order to account for the occurrence of risk events, a separate contingency analysis has been carried out as contained under "Contingency Analysis" for the first five year period.
+Low hydrology than what is planned, increase in demand beyond forecast, delays in implementation of power plants and outage of a major power plant are considered as risk events in the contingency analysis.